 If these things are squared away, there is often an assumption that you can be trusted in other areas.
 You must know the regulations and obey them, since ignorance is not an excuse, especially after the initial two or three years in uniform.
-Grace is given to Ensigns and Lieutenants, but everyone expects a more senior officer to conform themselves to military customs and courtesies and to excel beyond the minimum standard.
+Grace is frequently extended to Ensigns and Second Lieutenants, but everyone expects more senior officers to conform themselves to military customs and courtesies and to excel beyond the minimum standard.
 Christian leaders must grow up and demonstrate maturity, not only spiritually, but also professionally.

 If you know your commander’s priorities, then you can make those priorities your own.
 Faithfully carrying out assigned duties will honor your commander, glorify God, and bless subordinates who are watching for consistent character.
-Do not lie; live a transparent life, taking responsibility for your own work and the work of your team.
-Behave in a manner consistent with your Sunday worship by obeying even the simplest things like traffic laws.
+Live a transparent life, take responsibility for your own work and the work of your team, and behave in a manner consistent with your Sunday worship.
+For example, obey simple things like military dress standards and civilian traffic laws.
 Be patient with drivers around you.
 See if good words flow out of your mouth when in a stressful situation.

-The Holy Spirit convicts, reminds, and teaches us regarding these examples and many other areas every day.
+Every day the Holy Spirit convicts, reminds, and teaches us regarding obedience in and out of uniform.
 The apostle Paul exhorts Christians to live quietly, to focus on our own issues, to do our work well, to live consistent lives before non-Christians, and to provide for our own food, clothing, and necessities (1 Thessalonians 4:11-12).

 Officers bear a responsibility to support and defend the Constitution of the United States, so it makes sense to study the Constitution.
 The First Amendment says, “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech … .”
 Stay abreast of how this amendment is being interpreted and applied by the judiciary.
 Be gracious in speech, careful in policymaking, and avoid giving the perception of viewpoint discrimination.